-The Alcohol and Other Drug (AOD) Program at Florida International University (FIU) promotes a healthy campus environment through education, prevention, and support focused on responsible substance use.
-Led by Health Educators and the AOD Coordinator, the program offers workshops, consultations, and outreach efforts to help students make informed choices about alcohol and drugs.
+The Alcohol and Other Drug (AOD) Program FIU promotes a healthy campus environment through education, prevention, and support focused on responsible substance use.
+The program offers workshops, consultations, and outreach efforts to help students make informed choices about alcohol and drugs.
 Key initiatives like the Save-A-Life program provide essential resources for overdose prevention.
-Additionally, the AOD Task Force produces timely biennial reports, ensuring accountability and fostering a proactive approach to substance use education at FIU.
+Additionally, the Alcohol and Other Drug Task Force produces timely biennial reports, ensuring accountability and fostering a proactive approach to substance use education at FIU.

 Harm Reduction